Predictive Analytics in Marketing & 5 Ways to Use It

 Personalization of customer experience via Automated segmentation

 The good news is that personalization is now more than “Hi, [name]” in emails and text messages.
-The not-so-good news is that going beyond that requires certain skills in predictive analytics.
+The not-so-good news is that going beyond that requires certain skills in predictive analytics marketing optimization.
 After customer segmentation, lead scoring, and content recommendations, you can use automated segmentation to create personalized chatbots, offers, and other interaction types.
 But how to provide personalized experiences without being creepy?
 The answer is to find the balance between personalization and automation.
 Fast automated customer service with smart bots, personalized websites with special offers for segmented customers, creative surveys with incentives, coupons, and other treats will help customers feel valued, not haunted.

-Best Tools for Predictive Analytics in Marketing
+Best Predictive Analytics Marketing Tools

 - IBM, SAP, Oracle – enterprise-level customizable solutions for CRM using predictive analytics